Company secretarial services that keep you off the strike-off register

 The genuine saving from outsourcing is not the £50 filing fee, it is removing the single largest source of avoidable penalties for small companies, missed or late filings, and freeing the directors from a calendar they would otherwise have to police themselves.
 One avoided late filing penalty, doubled in a second year, can exceed a full year of the service.

-If you want a clear picture of what your company's compliance currently costs you in time and exposure, get in touch and we will set out exactly which filings we would take over.
+If you want a clear picture of what your company's compliance currently costs you in time and exposure, get in touch and we will set out exactly which company secretarial services we would take over.

 See also: Talk to us about your filingsConfirmation statement guidance (GOV.UK)